gabegm/DataEngineering/data-engineering.md

 ## What is column expression?

 A column level operation that reduces the size of data when it is stored improving query performance.

+## What is Apache Kafka used for?

+It is used to build real-time streaming data pipelines and applications.